quat1024/hoppers/NOTES.md

 [Voldeloom](https://github.com/unascribed/voldeloom/) is a hacked-up copy of Fabric Loom, developed by TwilightFlower and unascribed, that wrangles old MCP mapping sets and is able to build Forge mods for very old versions.
 It builds off the zillion years of experience the Minecraft communty has accumulated with developing file-remappers and Minecraft downloaders and stuff, to provide a working Minecraft toolchain without the brittle shell-scripts and the jank.
 Just kidding it's janky.

+## Java version woes

-You need a version of Java new enough to support the language features that Voldeloom uses, but old enough to compile to Java 6 which is what these versions of Forge were written for.
+For compiling, you need a JDK old enough to compile to Java 6-compatible code, which is what these versions of Forge were written for.
 Certain important Forge tasks, like scanning the classpath for `@Mod` annotations, fail when something exists that is compiled for a too-new Java version.

-Here is where I *would* put the directions to "make sure that you're using specifically only Java 11!" because I heard that's the only one that works, but I just checked and apparently I've been using Java 8 the whole time.
-Whoops.

-IntelliJ users can go to the "Project Structure" dialog, set the JDK to an installation of Java 8 and the Project Language Level to `6`, then go to `Settings -> Build Execution Deployment -> Build Tools -> Gradle` and ensure that the correct JDK version is being used (seriously why does this setting have a mind of its own).
-Also when invoking `./gradlew` outside of your IDE, ensure that `JAVA_HOME` points to the correct Java version.
+The last version of Java able to target Java 6 is Java 11.

+Gradle 7 requires Java 16, though, to run.
+Here, I use the gradle "Toolchains" feature to ensure that compilation tasks are always done using a Java 11 compiler.

+## Running and debugging

 Run configurations were also not adjusted away from Fabric so they're just flat-out broken.
 Dont worry about it everything is fine!!!!!
 Instead, build with the usual `./gradlew build` release process then copy it into a regular Forge client installation.
 I suggest making a small shell script that does this then invoking it as your MultiMC/PolyMC "prelaunch command".
 Kinda cursed but it works.

+You will need to point your launcher at a Java 8 JRE to play the game.
+You may also need to toss [LegacyJavaFixer](https://mcarchive.net/mods/legacy-java-fixer) in the coremods folder.

 For debugging, you might have some luck with [remote debugging](https://www.jetbrains.com/help/idea/tutorial-remote-debug.html) but the mapping set will be different in your workspace and in the forge client installation, so things will probably be pretty busted.
 Logspam debugging is your friend.